stefantalpalaru/transmission-og/README.md

 for the [Transmission OG
 project](https://explore.transifex.com/transmission-og/transmission-og/).

-Please open a PR here after updating a translation on Transifex.
+Please open an issue here after updating a translation on Transifex.

 ## Development